miibotree/Leafsnap/README.md

 # Leafsnap

 a summer trainning project in ZJU
 ----------------------------------------------------------------------------------------------------------------------------
 1.Directory
+LeafClassity
-LeafClassity is a script that classity whether the image contains a leaf or not, by using SVM with RBF kernel on Matlab.
+  LeafClassityis a script that classity whether the image contains a leaf or not, by using SVM with RBF kernel on Matlab.

+LeafsnapAndroid
   LeafsnapAndroid is a Android Clinet, which can take a photo and put he photo onto the Server, to detect the species of the leaves. when using the Client, please set the Server's IP address first.

+LeafsnapServer
   LeafsnapServer is a program mainly to compute the image's HoCS features, using the features to judge which speceis the leaf belongs to.And finally return the result to the Client.

 ----------------------------------------------------------------------------------------------------------------------------
 2.Platform